Saint George Cathedral, Prizren: History

 Major turning point in the history of the Cathedral occurred at the beginning of the First Balkan War (1912–1913).
 In the autumn of 1912, Prizren was annexed by the Kingdom of Serbia.
 In the spring of 1913, rector of the Serbian Orthodox Seminary of Prizren, protopresbyter Stevan Dimitrijević was appointed as administrator of the Eparchy.
 Under the Treaty of London (1913), Albanian-majority Prizren was officially annexed to Serbia.
 During the First World War (1914–1918), the region was occupied by the armies of the Central Powers from the end of 1915 up to the autumn of 1918.
 After the liberation in 1918, new Kingdom of Serbs, Croats and Slovenes (Yugoslavia) was created, and included all territories of Serbia.
-After the Serbian Patriarchate was renewed in 1920, Eparchy of Raška and Prizren was returned to the jurisdiction of the Serbian Orthodox Church, and the Cathedral of Saint George in Prizren was confirmed as the official cathedral church of the Eparchy.
+After the Serbian Patriarchate was renewed in 1920, Eparchy of Raška and Prizren was returned to the jurisdiction of the Serbian Orthodox Church, and the Saint George Cathedral of Saint George in Prizren was confirmed as the official cathedral church of the Eparchy.